evkis/evkis/README.md

 ## Hi, I’m Evgeniya Kiseleva 👋

-- 🔭  Data analyst/data scientist with large industrial experience and in-depth knowledge of mathematics and statistics, with hands-on experience in Python, SQL and Tableau.
+- 🔭  **I am data analyst/data scientist** with large industrial experience and in-depth knowledge of mathematics and statistics, with hands-on experience in Python, SQL and Tableau.

 - 🥅 10+ years of participation in various number of research and development projects within different companies in EU